emerge-ehri/fhir-specification/docs/source/design.rst

 FHIR Mapping
 ----------------

-.. todo:: <discuss the process for mapping CG IG profiles and FHIR resources to elements.>
+TODO <discuss the process for mapping CG IG profiles and FHIR resources to elements.>
           <and mention the decision to follow the Genomics Reporting IG vs starting from scratch>